-As a leading authority on viola ensemble literature he authored the chapter on viola ensembles found in Playing and Teaching the Viola: A Comprehensive Guide to the Central Clef Instrument and Its Music, published in 2005 by the American String Teachers Association; he has led viola ensemble classes, projects and performances worldwide.
-Dr. Tatton authored the definitive article on the life and viola ensemble works of British composer Kenneth Harding, the authoritative review of the many different viola editions of J.S.
-Bach’s cello suites and the groundbreaking article on the history of the Walton Concerto for Viola.
-His frequent articles on string pedagogy and public school music education can be read in the California Music Educators Magazine.
-He remains active as a performer, clinician, guest conductor, writer and adjudicator.
+As a leading authority on viola ensemble literature Dr. Tatton authored the chapter on viola ensembles found in Playing and Teaching the Viola: A Comprehensive Guide to the Central Clef Instrument and Its Music and has led viola ensemble classes, projects and performances worldwide.
+He authored the definitive article on the life and viola ensemble works of British composer Kenneth Harding, the authoritative review of the many different viola editions of Bach’s cello suites and, the groundbreaking article on the history of the Walton Concerto for Viola.
+His many articles on string pedagogy and public school music education can be read in the CMEA Magazine.